Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "custom-labels-and-values"
   - @c "no-display"
 - @c "brackets": adds brackets to the axis, which included the following properties:
+  - @c "pen": the bracket line, which includes [pen](#pen-properties) properties.
+  - @c "simplify": a bool value indicating whether to simplify the bracket's labels.
+  - @c "style": the style of the braces.\n
+    Available options are:
+    - @c "arrow"
+    - @c "reverse-arrow"
+    - @c "lines"
+    - @c "curly-braces"
+    - @c "no-connection-linesrrow"

+  If building brackets from a dataset, use the following properties:
   - @c "datasource": the name of the datasource to read the columns from.
-  - @c "pen": the bracket line, which includes [pen](#pen-properties) properties.
   - @c "variables": which include the following properties:
     - @c "label": the labels column.
     - @c "value": the values column.
 (This can be either a continous, categorical, or date column.)

+  If building brackets individually, use the following property:
+  - @c "bracket-items": an array of the items with the following properties:
+    - @c "position-1": the starting axis position for the area.\n This can either be a numeric position, a date (as a string), or an axis label.
+    - @c "position-2": the ending axis position for the area.\n This can either be a numeric position, a date (as a string), or an axis label.
+    - @c "label": the text to display on the legend referring to area.
+    - @c "pen": the bracket line, which includes [pen](#pen-properties) properties.

 ## Categorical Bar Chart {#categorical-bar-chart-properties}
 Properties for @c "categorical-bar-chart" nodes: